swevans/thread.js/README.md

 // ...
 Do something with the thread

-// Terminate will dispose the thread and release it's WebWorker resources myThread.terminate();
+// Terminate will dispose the thread and release it's WebWorker resources
+// Any pending messages or events posted to the thread will not execute myThread.terminate();
 ```
 <br/>